Yvonne De Carlo: 1946–1950: Universal's Queen of Technicolor

 De Carlo then received an offer from Mark Hellinger to make another film with Burt Lancaster: the film noir Criss Cross (1949).
 This time De Carlo had a larger role, as a femme fatale, Anna.
 Bosley Crowther noted that De Carlo was "trying something different as Anna.
 The change is welcome, even though Miss de Carlo's performance is uneven.
 In that respect, she is right in step with most everything else about Criss Cross."
 The film has become regarded as a classic and De Carlo considered the role the highlight of her career to date.
 Tony Curtis made his debut in the movie, in a scene dancing with De Carlo.

 De Carlo was keen to make more movies along this line but Universal put her back in Technicolor Westerns with Calamity Jane and Sam Bass (1949), playing Calamity Jane, directed by Sherman, alongside Howard Duff.

 She played a role intended for Deanna Durbin in The Gal Who Took the West (1950), for director Fred de Cordova.
 The movie gave her a chance to show off her singing voice.
 Trained in opera and a former child chorister at St Paul's Anglican Church, Vancouver, De Carlo possessed a large vocal range.
 She was meant to be in Bagdad (1949) but suffered a miscarriage and was ill, so the studio cast Maureen O'Hara.

-De Cordova directed de Carlo in Buccaneer's Girl (1950), a pirate movie set in 1810s New Orleans opposite Philip Friend.
+De Cordova directed de Carlo in Buccaneer's Girl (1950), a pirate movie set in 1810s New Orleans opposite Philip Friend was a box office and critical failure.
 The director later called De Carlo "a doll ... underrated as an actress.
 She was most professional, worked hard, was very good at her craft, possibly was not a first class star but came in on schedule.
 She knew her lines, she danced and sang rather well, and she wanted very much to be a bigger star than she ever became."

 She toured US army bases singing, then was in The Desert Hawk (1950), an "Eastern" with Richard Greene.
 She made a Western with Sherman, Tomahawk (1951), opposite Van Heflin, which was popular.

+1951–1952: Live performances and TV debut

 De Carlo toured extensively to promote her films and entertained US troops in Europe.
 She also began singing on television.
 She received an offer from England to make a comedy, Hotel Sahara (1951) with Peter Ustinov.
 While in England, she asked Universal to release her from her contract, though it still had three months to go, and the studio agreed.